 Dr. Tye attended medical school at the College of Physicians and Surgeons in New York for one term and another term in Long Island College Hospital.
 After graduating M.D. in 1866 he attended Victoria College in Toronto.
 He graduated M.D. from Victoria College in 1867.
-After graduation he opened his medical practice in Thamesville, Ontario.
+After graduation he opened his medical practice in Thamesville.
 According to the 1882 Ontario Medical Register, Dr. Tye joined the College of Physicians and Surgeons on the 13th of September 1867.

-Dr. and Mrs. Tye had 8 children including Maud Mary (1860), Emily Elmina (1862), Kathleen Lillian (1865), George Walter (born in 1868 and died in 1872), William Henry (born on the 12th of July, 1870), Sarah (born the 27th of Feb 1873 and died in 1874), Alfred Tennyson (born 9 months after Sarah in November of 1873) and Anna (who was born the 13th of May, 1877 and died in August of 1877).
+Dr. and Mrs. Tye had 8 children; Maud Mary Tye (1860), Emily Elmina Tye (1862), Kathleen Lillian Tye (1865), George Walter Tye (born in 1868 and died in 1872), William Henry Tye (born on the 12th of July, 1870), Sarah Tye (born the 27th of Feb 1873 and died in 1874), Alfred Tennyson Tye (born 9 months after Sarah in November of 1873) and Anna Tye (who was born the 13th of May, 1877 and died in August of 1877).

-He moved his medical practice and his residence to Chatham around 1880, with his office located on the corner of Wellington and Fifth streets.
-That same year he was appointed as an examiner in Physiology by the Ontario Medical Council; a position he held until 1886.
+He moved his medical practice and his residence to Chatham in 1881.
+His home and his office was located on the corner of Wellington and Fifth streets.
+Dr. James Henry Duncan took over his practice in Thamesville.
+In 1881 Dr. Tye was appointed as an Examiner in Physiology by the Ontario Medical Council; a position he held until 1886.
 In 1882, Dr. Tye was listed as Assistant Surgeon to Dr. T.K.
 Holmes with the 24th Battalion of Infantry.
 Dr. Tye was elected the 1st Vice-President of the Ontario Medical Association in 1884 and he served as President from 1885-1886.
-Dr. Tye advertised in the 1885 Ontario Business Directory.
+He advertised in the 1885 Ontario Business Directory.